-Recently, several studies have advanced the application of differential privacy in deep learning \citep{abadi2016deep,papernot2016semi,xie2018differentially}.
-They focus on satisfying differential privacy and evaluate utility experimentally, but lack theoretical bounds on utility.
-Only a few differentially-private algorithms for solving nonconvex optimization problems have proven utility bounds \citep{zhang2017efficient,wang2017differentially}.
-For example, \citet{wang2017differentially} proposed a differential private gradient descent (DP-GD) algorithm with both privacy and utility guarantees.
-However, in each iteration of DP-GD, it needs to compute the full gradient, which is too expensive for use on large training sets. \citet{zhang2017efficient} proposed a random round private stochastic gradient descent (RRPSGD) that can achieve the same privacy guarantee as DP-GD with reduced runtime complexity, but with slightly worse utility bounds.
+Several recent studies have advanced the application of differential privacy in deep learning~\citep{abadi2016deep,papernot2016semi,brendan2018learning,bu2019deep}.
+The studies prove differential privacy is satisfied, but evaluate utility experimentally.
+Only a few differentially private algorithms for solving nonconvex optimization problems have proven utility bounds \citep{zhang2017efficient,wang2017differentially}.
+For example, \citet{wang2017differentially} proposed a differentially private gradient descent (DP-GD) algorithm with both privacy and utility guarantees.
+However, each iteration of DP-GD requires computing the full gradient, which makes it too expensive for use on large training sets. \citet{zhang2017efficient} proposed a random round private stochastic gradient descent (RRPSGD) that can achieve the same privacy guarantee as DP-GD with reduced runtime complexity, but with slightly worse utility bounds.
 In this paper, we propose a differentially private Stochastic Recursive Momentum (DP-SRM) algorithm for nonconvex ERM.
 At the core of our algorithm is the stochastic recursive momentum technique \citep{cutkosky2019momentum} that can consistently reduce the accumulated variance of the gradient estimator.
 Our approach is more scalable than stochastic variance reduced algorithms \citep{johnson2013accelerating,reddi2016stochastic,allen2016variance,lei2017non,nguyen2017sarah,fang2018spider,zhou2018stochastic} since it eliminates the periodical computation of the checkpoint gradient which usually requires a giant batch size.

-Our work develops a method for differentially-private nonconvex ERM that provides both strong utility guarantees and low runtime complexity.
-Inspired by the recent progress on stochastic variance reduced nonconvex optimization algorithms \citep{johnson2013accelerating,reddi2016stochastic,allen2016variance,lei2017non,nguyen2017sarah,fang2018spider,zhou2018stochastic}, we propose a Differentially-Private Stochastic Recursive variance reduced Gradient Decent (DP-SRGD) algorithm for nonconvex ERM.
-At the core of our algorithm is the stochastic path-integrated differential estimator proposed by \citet{fang2018spider}, which tracks the full gradient with significantly reduced variance compared with the standard stochastic gradient, and an analysis of the privacy guarantees using R\'enyi Differential Privacy (RDP) \citep{mironov2017renyi}.